So you want to be in the band…

 For the Parents:

 If your student is in band, YOU are a band booster.
 There are no dues but there are meetings.
 If you have a child that dutifully brings home all school communications, you probably know what is going on.
-If the only information you receive is in the letter sent with report cards, then come to the monthly meetings.
+If the only information you receive is in the letter sent with report cards, then please come to the monthly meetings.
 They are held every second Tuesday of the month, except July, at 7:00PM in the Band Room at North High.

 You can volunteer as much time as you like and you are strongly encouraged to get involved.
 Both you and your student will be glad you did.
 The season starts off with 1 month of band camp prior to the beginning of school.
 A parent preview and pot luck dinner is scheduled at the end of band camp.
 You will get a chance to see the show that will be performed at home football games and competitions.
 There are anywhere from 4-7 competitions during September and October.